 What is Sign-Crossing?

-A real estate broker (or agent, salesperson, etc., as per local naming conventions; broker in Colorado) cannot approach - with the intent to enter into a new contract - a seller/landlord or buyer/tenant who is already in a valid exclusive contract with another broker.
+A real estate broker (or Agent, Salesperson, etc., as per local naming conventions; In Colorado: Broker) cannot approach – with the intent to enter into a new contract – a seller/landlord or buyer/tenant who is already in a valid exclusive contract with another broker.
 To do so, or to attempt to do so, can be considered sign-crossing.

 If the seller/landlord or buyer/tenant initiates contact with another broker, the parties can enter into a new contract as long as it has a start date after the end date of the currently valid exclusive contract.
 To have overlapping dates can be considered sign-crossing.